abdusabri/bit-docs/content/docs/conf-bit-json.md

 The `resolveModules` section configures custom module resolution for Bit components.
 This is similar to Webpack's `resolve`, and contains 2 objects:

-* `moduleDirectories` - Add additional paths to resolve components from.
+* `moduleDirectories: array` - Add additional paths to resolve components from.
 * `aliases` - Sets an alias for a directory.